StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/download-a-dashboard.md

 # Download a Dashboard

-This topic provides step-by-step instructions for downloading a [dashboard](about-dashboards.md) in TheHive.

-The PNG format is available for both the entire dashboard and individual [widgets](widgets-dashboards.md), while the CSV format is only available for individual widgets.
+Download a [dashboard](about-dashboards.md) in TheHive as a PNG image for sharing or documentation purposes.
+Individual [widgets](widgets-dashboards.md) can be downloaded as PNG or CSV files.

-To download your dashboard in JSON format, refer to the [Export a Dashboard](export-import-a-dashboard.md#export-a-dashboard) topic.
+To download your dashboard in JSON format, refer to [Export a Dashboard](export-import-a-dashboard.md#export-a-dashboard).

 <h2>Procedure</h2>